 - Strengthening public-sector health systems and the health workforce

-- Advocating for macroeconomic justice for health communities, including fair, healthy trade agreements
+- Advocating for macroeconomic justice for healthy communities, including fair, healthy trade agreements

 - Using public health solutions to end war and using data to measure the harmful effects of conflict